wkennedy/password-validation/README.md

 http://ec2co-ecsel-zg9ctrfgctou-1940750782.us-east-1.elb.amazonaws.com:3000/

-If you just want to test your application via the command line you can do so with:
+If you just want to run the application via the command line you can do so with:

     #windows
     perl ValidatePassword.pl <password>